New Club/Organization Process

 - A general club email address (can be Yahoo, Gmail, etc)

 - At least 10 general body members on the SB Engaged roster

-- At least one member of the club must attend the New Club Workshop (dates to be determined).
+- At least two eboard members of the club must attend the New Club Workshop after approval (dates to be determined).

 Once all steps in this process are completed appropriately, the group may be granted recognition.